 Banks and Taxes

 At some stage, you might need to open a bank account, and this might pose quite a challenge.
 There aren’t many members of staff at banks that can speak and understand English, meaning you’ll need to know at least a smattering of German, plus, banks will require proof of your German address, so you’ll need to take care of it.
 In addition, some local banks have a minimum monthly deposit limit, amounting to around €1,000, which might be too much for some families.
 That said, there are non-resident banks in Munich as well, so, though challenging, finding the right bank and setting up an account in Germany is possible.
-As far as taxes go, the rates here are pretty much standard and go from as little as 14% to about 45% depending on the annual income.
+As far as taxes go, the rates here are pretty much standard and go from as little as 14% to 42% depending on the annual income.
 This might seem expensive compared to the Netherlands with its 30% ruling, but for most West-European countries it’s common.

 Childcare and Education Situation

 If you’re moving together with your child, you might want to know that there’s no German education system in the country.
 This is explained by the fact that Germany is a federal country and its 16 states have some level of autonomy in certain areas of life.
 Education is one of such areas.
 Therefore, be prepared that the school system may differ greatly between states.
 Monthly fees will also vary depending on whether you choose a local or a private school, or even a bilingual one organized for English-speaking, Spanish, French and Italian children.
 In general, these fees may range from around €100 up to €1,000 per month, which may make moving to Munich quite expensive.
 Another culprit is that in most schools the language in the classroom is German – this might make the process of adaptation for your child rather complicated, especially if you don’t plan on staying there for a long time.
-On the positive side, the education in public schools is free of charge, and most students that study there achieve pretty good results, making it one of the most suitable options for expatriates planning to settle in Munich for a long time or permanently.
+On the positive side, education in public schools is free of charge, and most students that study there achieve pretty good results, making it one of the most suitable options for expatriates planning to settle in Munich for a long time or permanently.